BGDlab/Locutus/README.md

-## We would like to wish you a most productive time with Locutus.
+### From the Brain-Gene Development Lab, the Translational Research Informatics Group, the Department of Biomedical Health Informatics, and all of the Children's Hospital of Philadelphia Research Institute, we would like to sincerely wish you a most productive time with Locutus, to help find breakthroughs for people everywhere.